 Participants will reside at the conference site, a nicely renovated ancient military base immersed in the unspoiled landscape of the Biosphere Reserve Swabian Alb, for the whole week.
 TiM2020 addresses in particular Ph.D. students and Postdocs.

-- Stefan Hell, MPI for Medical Research in Heidelberg and MPI for Biophysical Chemistry in Göttingen (Opening Lecture)
+- Stefan W. Hell, MPI for Medical Research in Heidelberg and MPI for Biophysical Chemistry in Göttingen (Keynote Lecture)

 - Jan Huisken, Morgridge Institute for Research in Madison/Wisconsin (USA)